 Variable Electricity Tariffs and Peak Demand Management

 Since electricity grids become more expensive to operate during peak demand hours, many power companies charge higher kWh prices at this time of the day.
 To compensate for this, lower kWh prices are prices when demand reaches its lowest point.
-This incentives electricity consumption when the grid is lightly loaded, while promoting energy savings during peak demand hours.
+This incentivizes electricity consumption when the grid is lightly loaded while promoting energy savings during peak demand hours.

 Energy storage systems in buildings are a promising technology: they can be configured to provide power during peak demand hours, decreasing the total load on the grid.
 For example, if 100 buildings with energy storage can cut demand by 25 kW each, the total demand on the grid drops by 2.5 megawatts.
 At the same time, building owners can reduce their power bills by consuming fewer kilowatt-hours when they are more expensive.